The Best Summer Shoes That Are Actually Longlasting (2026)

-Just because it’s summer does not mean your footwear should be sloppy.
+Just because it’s summer does not mean your footwear has to be sloppy and disposable.
+Yes, even flip flops.

 - Leather Flip Flops: Southern Polished

-Our Criteria: How We Picked the Best Men’s Summer Shoes
+Our Criteria: How I Picked the Best Men’s Summer Shoes

 - Materials & Durability

-We like well-made shoes, which means they haven’t just glued the upper to the sole.
-That means we highlight the durability of stitched or welted construction combined with high quality leather uppers.
+I like well-made shoes, which means they haven’t just glued the upper to the sole.
+That means I highlight the durability of stitched or welted construction combined with high quality leather uppers.

 - Value